Slovak Ltd (s.r.o.)

 Formation of Limited Liability Company (s.r.o.) in Slovakia

 Company formation in Slovakia with local individual nominee director.
-S.r.o. company limited liability for the amount of capital and low profit flat tax rate of 19%.
+S.r.o. limited liability company for the amount of capital and low profit flat tax rate of 19%.
 Slovak s.r.o. is an affordable solution for establishing small or medium business in the European Union.

-Legal form of legal entities incorporated in the Slovak Republic, are regulated primarily by the Slovakian commercial code.
+Legal form of legal entities incorporated in the Slovak Republic are regulated primarily by the Slovakian commercial code.
 Under the Slovakian code, there are four types of companies in Slovakia: Joint Stock Company, general partnerships, limited partnerships, and the Slovakian limited liability company (s.r.o.).
 The Slovakian limited liability company is the most common form of incorporation in Slovakia.
 In relation to s.r.o. companies, the Slovakian Limited Liability Companies Act is the primary legal source governing their formation procedure.
-The incorporation of a legal entity in the Slovak Republic, can be undertaken by a third party invested with Power of Attorney, a fact which can be very appealing especially for the foreign investors.
+The incorporation of a legal entity in the Slovak Republic, can be undertaken by a third party invested with Power of Attorney, a fact which can be very appealing especially for foreign investors.
 The only condition is that the Power of Attorney is fully notarized and apostilled.

 There are currently no major restrictions on the choice of name for a proposed s.r.o. in Slovakia.
 It is only important that the name is available.
 However special conditions apply to the use of words such as “casino” or “bank” and other words indicating regulated activities.
 The name will be checked through the Commercial Register, a process which takes around one day and as a result a certificate of name reservation is issued.

 MEMORANDUM AND ARTICLES OF ASSOCIATION